gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 ## Composability for general pipelines?

-The generator pattern is neat when we have a simple thread-like pipelines with processing steps operating one after each other, similar to a chain of piped programs in unix and linux.
+The generator pattern is neat when we have simple thread-like pipelines with processing steps operating one after each other, similar to a chain of piped programs in Unix and Linux.

 But what if we want to build up more complex topologies of connected processing components, with multiple (streaming) inputs and outputs in each component (something more similar to a directed acyclic graph)?